cosmos/ibc/spec/core/ics-026-routing-module/README.md

 `onClientUpdate` propagates information on client updates up to the application layer including the relayer responsible for posting the update.
 This allows relayer incentivization for client updates to be built at the application layer.
+This method is only called upon a successful client update.

 ```typescript
 function onClientUpdate(